Conditions of application

 The TFC’s video recordings of the participants’ lectures will become the intellectual property of the TFC, unless participants specifically ask not to be recorded.

-The organizers of the junior research program must submit a final report on their activities within six months of the program’s termination.
+The organizers of the junior research program must submit a final report on their activities within a month after the end of the program.
 Concrete future plans, such as the development and transmission of their research outside of Japan based on the collaborative networks with invited researchers established during the program, must be shown in the final report.

 The TFC will hold a report meeting after the junior research program has been completed.
 The organizers must join this meeting and give a presentation about their activities and future plans.
 The meeting will include a Q & A session.